Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

+Figure~\ref{fig:EV_ML} provides the estimated variability (left panels) and percent variability explained (right panels) within level and diet.
+The first row of panels corresponds to the subject (level 1) while the second row of panels corresponds to the meal (level 2).
+Each color corresponds to a diet.
 As in the single level analyses, Figure~\ref{fig:EF_ML} indicates qualitative similarity of estimates $\widehat{\phi}_k^{(1)}(t), \widehat{\phi}_l^{(2)}(t)$ across diets.
 The primary mode of variability within each diet is $\widehat{\phi}^{(1)}_1(t)$, a nearly constant function.
 Higher subject scores on this component correspond to higher subject-specific glucose over the entire observation window.
 The sample-to-sample variability in the shape of $\phi^{(1)}_1(t)$ is consistently low, indicating confidence in this functional form.
-There is some heterogeneity in the percent variability explained by this component, but it is $\geq 35$\% for every diet.
+There is some heterogeneity in the percent variability explained by this component, but it is $\geq 30$\% for every diet.
 The first eigenfunction at the second level, $\widehat{\phi}^{(2)}_1(t)$, is also nearly constant with a small curvature and low sampling variability.
-They explain between $23-33$\% of the total variability according to Figure~\ref{fig:EV_ML}, indicating that a constant shift is the main source of variation both among individuals and within-individuals between meals.
+This FPC explains between $25-35$\% of the total variability according to Figure~\ref{fig:EV_ML}, indicating that a constant shift is the main source of variation in glucose responses both among and within participants.
 The second eigenfunction at the meal level, $\widehat{\phi}^{(2)}_2(t)$, explains $10-25$\% of the total variability and has an $S$ pattern.
-As in the single-level case, larger scores on $\widehat{\phi}^{(2)}_2(t)$ correspond to lower pre-prandial glucose, increase over the hour post-meal, and a larger response two to four hours after the meal.
-The eigenfunctions $\widehat{\phi}^{(1)}_2(t), \widehat{\phi}^{(2)}_3(t)$ capture higher-order glycemic reaction patterns and explain much smaller proportions of variability ($<12$\%).
+As in the single-level case, larger scores on $\widehat{\phi}^{(2)}_2(t)$ correspond to lower pre- and immediately post-prandial glucose, then increasingly larger response one to four hours after the meal.
+The eigenfunctions $\widehat{\phi}^{(1)}_2(t), \widehat{\phi}^{(2)}_3(t)$ capture higher-order glycemic reaction patterns and explain much smaller proportions of variability ($\leq10$\%).

-Each Bayesian MFPCA model takes $\approx 15$ minutes to run on a standard laptop with $4500$ warm-up samples and $500$ samples from the posterior.
-We use this large number of warm-up samples out of an abundance of caution.
-Simulations indicate that as little as $1000$ warm-up samples could be used.